 - On a value-driven level, brands should adopt practices that help them become agile, refine their brand purpose, and create a web of digital touchpoints that serve the customer

 - On an organisational-driven level, brands should invest in technological infrastructure that supports these short and long-term business goals

 A framework for building a resilient business model to navigate the long-term impacts of COVID-19

 On a shorter-term perspective, agile thinking is crucial for brands to address immediate needs arising out of COVID-19, using consumer insights to drive agile, data-driven marketing communications.
 Through social listening, brands can identify nuances in consumer sentiment that can be woven into their content strategy and shine a spotlight on where they should focus their resources.

-According to a Brandwatch survey, for example, customers are getting increasingly frustrated with a lack of service at a time where nerves are already high: consumers posting about how a business had lost their custom hit 1.3m mentions across March and April, up 21% compared to January and February: over half of these complaints were related to delivery.
+According to a Brandwatch survey, for example, consumers are getting increasingly frustrated by companies’ inadequate customer service measures.
+Consumers posting about how a business had lost their custom hit 1.3m mentions across March and April, up 21% compared to January and February.
+Over half of these complaints were related to delivery.

 Clearly, there is room for brands to improve their communication.
 Innovation and agility do not have to be complex: even simple measures such as increasing communication channels to improve customer service can make a difference.
 The problem is not so much the delays in delivery, but the lack of expectation-setting across the delays.

 On a longer-term perspective, the COVID-19 pandemic calls for brands to rethink their purpose and evaluate how they want to be perceived by consumers.
 Consumer concerns about sustainability, ethical supply chain practices, or corporate social responsibility initiatives are not new, but the current climate is accelerating widespread trends towards customers buying the change they want to see in the world.